 Client warrants that:

-- Client will comply with all applicable laws and regulations in connection with use of Services and deliverables
+• Compliance will be maintained with all applicable laws and regulations in connection with use of Services and deliverables

-- Client has obtained all necessary permissions, licenses, and consents for materials provided to Company
+• All necessary permissions, licences, and consents have been obtained for materials provided to Company

 8.4 Warranty Disclaimer